camdoherty/whisper-ptt-v1/README.md

 -   An NVIDIA GPU with CUDA Toolkit and cuDNN installed (tested with driver 535+).
 -   A working microphone.
 -   The `git` command-line tool.
--   For Debian/Ubuntu-based systems, the GTK development and notification libraries are required:
+-   For Debian/Ubuntu-based systems, the GTK development and notification libraries are required.
+This is a critical step for the user interface.
     ```bash
-    sudo apt-get install libgirepository1.0-dev libcairo2-dev libnotify-bin
+    sudo apt install libgirepository1.0-dev libcairo2-dev pkg-config python3-dev python3-gi gir1.2-gtk-3.0 libgtk-3-dev
     ```

 ### 2. Installation